rhjacobsen/CN_workshops/Workshops/5/README.md

 Proceed to the other OSPF routers and complete the configurations.

 **Hint:** You can display the current Quagga configuration using the command `write terminal`.
-The configuration files can be stored with the command `write file´.
+The configuration files can be stored with the command `write file`.
 Quagga configuration files are stored in the GNS3 persisten folder `/etc/quagga`.

 ### Inspecting the OSPF Network